liviucotfas/ase-web-and-cloud-applications-security/01 - HelloWorld - Controllers, Actions, Views.md

 - understanding routes

 ##  2. <a name='Creatingtheproject'></a>Creating the project
-1. Create the ASP.NET Core Project.
+1. Create the ASP.NET project.

    To create the project, select `New > Project` from the Visual Studio `File` menu and select the `Templates > Visual C# > .NET Core` section of the `New Project` dialog window.
-Select the `ASP.NET Core Web Application (Model-View-Controller)` item, and enter `FirstCoreApplication` into the Name field.
+Select the `ASP.NET Core Web Application (Model-View-Controller)` item, and enter `HelloWorld` into the Name field.
+Check the "Do not use top-level statements" checkbox.
-2. Run the project
+2. Run the project.

 ##  3. <a name='Controller'></a>Controller